-Source :BAFTA, method of process can be found in the appendix.
+Source: BAFTA, method of process can be found in the appendix.

-The most recent update of DEFRA and DBEIS emission factors has included new ways in which companies can report on their battery use.
+The most recent update of DEFRA and DBEIS emission factors has included new options to report on battery use.
 There are three new options:

-- Alkaline
+- · Alkaline

-- · Lithium ion (Li-ion)
+- Lithium ion (Li-ion)

-- · Nickle Metal hydride (NiMh)
+- Nickle Metal hydride (NiMh)